City-of-Helsinki/mlops-template/README.md

     git mv notebook_templates/_02_loss.ipynb ./02_loss.ipynb
     git mv notebook_templates/_03_workflow.ipynb ./03_workflow.ipynb

-4. You may delete the folders `ml_project_template` and `notebook_templates`.
+10. You may delete the folders `ml_project_template`, `notebook_templates` and `visuals`.

-    git rm -r ml_project_template notebook_templates
+    git rm -r ml_project_template notebook_templates visuals docs/visuals

+11. Edit `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details.
+The files contain instructions for minimum required edits.
+You can continue editing them in the future, so no need to worry about getting it right the first time.
+These are used for building the python modules and docs based on your notebooks.
+If you get errors when building a module or docs, take a look again at these files.

+12. The Helsinki logo is a registered trademark, and may only be used by the city of Helsinki.
+If you are using this template for other than city of Helsinki projects, remove the files `favicon.ico` and `company_logo.png` from `docs/assets/images/`.
+You may replace these with your own logo.
+Fast.ai logo will show in documentation if custom logos are not defined.

+13. Recreate the module and doc pages to clean them: `nbdev_build_lib && nbdev_build_docs`

+14. Configure your git user name and email adress (one of those added to your git account) if you haven't done it already:

+    git config --global user.name "FIRST_NAME LAST_NAME"
+    git config --global user.email "MY_NAME@example.com"

+15. Make initial commit (snapshot of the code as it is when you begin the work):

+    git add .
+    git commit -m "Initial commit"

+16. Push (save changes to remote repository): `git push -u origin master`.
+You will be asked to log in with your SSH key and password, again.

+## How to use

+1. Install this template as basis of your new project (see above).

+2. Remember to always activate your virtual environment before you start working: `conda activate [environment name]` with anaconda or `source [environment name]/bin/activate` with virtualenv

+3. Explore, explain, visualize, test - do your thing!

 5. Save your notebooks and call `nbdev_build_lib` to build python modules of your notebooks - needed if you want to share code between notebooks or create a modules.
+This will export all notebook cells with `# export` tag to corresponding python files.
 Remember to do this if you want to rerun your workflow after making changes to exportables.

 6. Save your notebooks and call `nbdev_build_docs` to create doc pages based on your notebooks (see below).
-This will also create README.md file based on this notebook.
+This will also update README.md file based on `index.ipynb`.
 If you want to host your project pages on GitHub, you will have to make your project public.
 You can also build the pages locally with jekyll.